bbauska/Trump-2025-Lies/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Trump's 13 BIGGEST lies in his first month back in office</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>President Donald Trump moved at a blistering pace in his first month back in the White
+<p>President Donald Trump moved at a blistering pace since Jan 15th, in his first month back in the White
 House.
 He lied fast and furious, too.</p>

 <p>In speeches, interviews, exchanges with reporters and posts on social media, the